awsdocs/amazon-ec2-user-guide/doc_source/security-group-rules.md

   You can assign multiple security groups to an instance\.
 Therefore, an instance can have hundreds of rules that apply\.
 This might cause problems when you access the instance\.
 We recommend that you condense your rules as much as possible\.

-For each rule, you specify the following:
+When you create a rule, you can specify the following:
 + **Name**: The name for the security group \(for example, `my-security-group`\)\.

   A name can be up to 255 characters in length\.
 Allowed characters are a\-z, A\-Z, 0\-9, spaces, and \.\_\-:/\(\)\#,@\[\]\+=;\{\}\!$\*\.
 When the name contains trailing spaces, we trim the spaces when we save the name\.
 For example, if you enter "Test Security Group " for the name, we store it as "Test Security Group"\.